 Set borders for a whole box or a single side (top, right, bottom or left).
 You can set the border's thickness with set sizes such as ‘Thin, Medium or Thick” or use standard sizes such as px, em, rem etc.

 Border styles can be set as solid, dotted, grooved, ridge, dashed or double.
 Colour values can be added to borders as a single value for all sides or multiple values for different colour sides.
 Using a corner radius will curve the box or border.
 The radius can be set to a fixed size or a percentage.

 50% corner radius.

 corner radiuses 5px , 10px, 20px and 40px.

-> Hover over the orange box above to see the box increase in size over 2 seconds.
+Hover over the orange box above to see it increase in size over 2 seconds.

-> There are options to move items within a 2D or 3D.
+There are options to move items in 2D or 3D dimensions.
 You can move items across an X or Y dimension and rotate by degrees in a 2D dimension.
-With a bit more advanced CSS coding you can also create 3D effects using a Z dimension for depth.
+With a bit more advanced CSS coding, you can also create 3D effects using a Z dimension for depth.
 You can use CSS to tilt and rotate items in 3D dimensional space.
 Flip an image over or create a cube that spins as you hover over it, all achievable with CSS code.
-Set the scene with a perspective value and you can make the cube scale and adjust within the 3D landscape.
+Set the scene with a perspective value, and you can make the cube scale and adjust within the 3D landscape.

-> Click to open and close the box in 3D.
+Click to open and close the box in 3D.

 With relatively little effort, you can make significant style changes to you site and improve the visitor experience.